 Any firearms, illegal knives, and other prohibited weapons are strictly prohibited on university property, including parking lots or at any university activity off campus.
+A legal knife is foldable and has a blade no more than four inches and anything not foldable or longer/larger is illegal.
 Alabama's new firearms law does not give students the right to possess, transport or carry firearms (either openly or concealed pursuant to a concealed carry permit) on private property when the property owner has forbidden firearms on the property.
 In addition, city ordinance prohibits the firing of any air gun, including pellet guns and BB guns.
 Other dangerous weapons not listed may be subject to sanction.
 If a student is found in violation of this university policy, he or she may also be subject to the applicable student conduct policy and corresponding sanctions up to and including suspension and dismissal.
 The University also reserves the right to initiate criminal prosecution for violating this weapons policy.